Reconstructing $d$-manifold subcomplexes of cubes from their $(\lfloor d/2 \rfloor + 1)$-skeletons: The main result

 \section{The main result}

 The argument in Dancis's paper begins with some preliminary facts about simplicial complexes, then proceeds to a mostly topological proof.
-The topological reasoning applies to cubical complexes without much modification, but we must make some adjustments to the beginning of the argument.
+The topological reasoning applies to cubical complexes without much modification, but the beginning of the argument needs some changes before it will work in the cubical world.